Vegetarianism in the Victorian era: Formation

-Meetings at Alcott House in July 1847 culminated in the founding of the Vegetarian Society at Northwood Villa, Ramsgate, on 30 September 1847.
-The meeting was chaired by MP Joseph Brotherton, with James Simpson elected president, William Horsell secretary, and William Oldham treasurer.
+Meetings at Alcott House in July 1847 led to the founding of the Vegetarian Society at Northwood Villa, Ramsgate, on 30 September 1847.
+The meeting was chaired by the MP Joseph Brotherton.
+James Simpson was elected president, William Horsell secretary, and William Oldham treasurer.

 Definition of vegetarianism

-The society defined vegetarianism as abstention from the flesh of animals rather than from all animal products; period writings stated that "milk and eggs may be termed animal products, but they are not flesh", and the Society's aim was "to induce habits of abstinence from the Flesh of Animals (fish, flesh, fowl) as Food".
-This definition generally encompassed ovo-lacto vegetarianism.
+The society defined vegetarianism as abstention from the flesh of animals, not from all animal products.
+Period writings stated that "milk and eggs may be termed animal products, but they are not flesh", and the society's aim was "to induce habits of abstinence from the Flesh of Animals (fish, flesh, fowl) as Food".
+This definition usually included ovo-lacto vegetarianism.

 Activities and outreach

 The society brought together social reformers, philanthropists and Christians who promoted abstention from flesh on moral and health grounds.
-Activities included public meetings, lectures and tract distribution, and the production of journals, handbooks and cookery advice for households and for self-improvement institutions such as mechanics' institutes.
+Its activities included public meetings, lectures, tract distribution, journals, handbooks and cookery advice.
+Some material was aimed at households, while other publications were intended for readers in self-improvement institutions such as mechanics' institutes.

 Local and regional associations

-A nationwide network of local secretaries soon developed, organising meetings and committees that laid the groundwork for formally constituted branches affiliated with the national society.
-This led to the creation of formally constituted branches under joint membership with the national society, beginning with the Manchester and Salford Vegetarian Advocates Society in 1849.
-The Liverpool Vegetarian Association followed around 1852, and by 1853 new associations had appeared in Birmingham, Leeds and Glasgow, with others forming in towns such as Accrington, Bolton, Boston, Chester, Colchester, Dunfermline, Dumfries, Malton, Newcastle upon Tyne, Ormskirk, Sheffield and Worcester.
-By 1855 there were at least a dozen local associations, later joined by new groups in Edinburgh, Rawtenstall and Crawshawbooth, Paisley (1857), Brighton (1858) and Sheffield (1861).
-Many depended on a few active members and struggled to continue when these individuals left, and by the late 1860s the branch system had begun to fade.
+A network of local secretaries developed soon after the Vegetarian Society was founded.
+These secretaries arranged meetings and committees, and helped create formally constituted branches affiliated with the national society.
+The Manchester and Salford Vegetarian Advocates Society was formed in 1849, followed by the Liverpool Vegetarian Association around 1852.
+By 1853 new associations had appeared in Birmingham, Leeds and Glasgow, with others in towns including Accrington, Bolton, Boston, Chester, Colchester, Dunfermline, Dumfries, Malton, Newcastle upon Tyne, Ormskirk, Sheffield and Worcester.
+By 1855 there were at least a dozen local associations.
+Later groups appeared in Edinburgh, Rawtenstall and Crawshawbooth, Paisley, Brighton and Sheffield.
+Many branches depended on a small number of active members and struggled when those members left.
+By the late 1860s the branch system had begun to decline.

 Other organisations

-Other vegetarian and food reform bodies were established across Britain during the Victorian era, extending the influence of the Vegetarian Society and promoting similar principles through regional, social and religious networks:
+Other vegetarian and food reform bodies were founded in Britain during the Victorian era.
+They promoted meatless diets through regional, social and religious networks: